-- Hand-Woven Cane – Cane strands through holes drilled in a wood frame.
-There are numerous sizes and patterns of weave in the caning category.
+- Hand-Woven Cane – Cane strands woven through holes drilled in a wood frame.
+There are numerous sizes and patterns of weave in this caning category.

-- Pressed Cane – Machine-woven panels of cane fill an area pressed into a groove around the covered area and held in place with a spline.
+- Pressed Cane – Machine-woven panels of cane pressed into a groove around furniture item seat, back, or other panel.
+Pressed cane is held in place with a solid nearly spline.

 - Rush – A roundish cord/string-like material woven in a variety of patterns and materials.
 A traditional ladder-back chair is a common example with the pattern forming lines that converge at the center of the seat area from the four leg corners.